nathanielburman/horror-fiction-the-soul-of-my-wife-was-terrified-to-meet-this-woman/README.md

 The time shifts back from some time period between 1920-1980 to now.

 # ACT 2
 ## This woman became the symbol of all women.
 Ren Faires for life!
 So anyways, this pale pirate vampire looking ultra hottie walks through a mass of disgusting human filth and I see her floating through with lights and all the special effects.
 I look at my girl and she sees this being and just freaks.
-Flips out completely about her feet or somethign and under no way does she want to talk.
+Flips out completely about her feet or somethign and under no way does she want to talk to the beautiful girl.

+## Well, I was wanting to talk to her.
+She was the most beautiful woman there.
+And as soon as I noticed her I was like, whoah a one, a one one.
+I found one.
+You didn't find one, I found it.
+One.
+## It wasn't like that... obcviously.
+But I found a one she thought was one and I showed her that, but I was looking at her.
+It doesn't matter anymore, it was a long time ago.
+And for me to even continue in my rememberance of her image is relly something.
+She was like milky fleshy with breasts squishy up top and below, but all tall and powerful like a woman, but perfect at a 10 since she hits anyone's eyes.
+So I never said anything to her at the Ren Faire, because my woman went into a mode man.
+Girlfriend!
+She went into a way about her and I didnt get much closer to the Ren Faire Mistress.